cmlshn/PromptEnhancer-GGUF/README.md

 ## Acknowledgements

-We would like to thank the following open-source projects and communities for their contributions to open research and exploration: [Qwen](https://huggingface.co/Qwen), [HuggingFace](https://huggingface.co).
+We would like to thank the following open-source projects and communities for their contributions to open research and exploration: [Transformers](https://huggingface.co/transformers) and [HuggingFace](https://huggingface.co).

 ## Contact